fwkrumm/shmlock/README.md

 with lock:
     with lock:
         pass
-    # still locked, lock.release() would raise Exception unless force parameter is used
+    # still locked, lock.release() would raise an exception unless force parameter is used

 # create a logger (helper function)
 import logging